Magnus-G/Process/index.md

 * What are the 3 most important tasks for the end user?
 * What customer insights do we have available to inform the solution (customer support, analytics, market research, user research, competitive analysis, etc.)?
 * At the end of a project or sale or even website visit, how do you qualify it as a success?
+* In which context will the service/app be used?
+How important is responsive design?

 #### Competitive Overview
 * List a few competitors that you’d consider benchmark companies?